 The tenant is automatically responsible for keeping the yard safe and removing obstructions, especially if you have a sustainable and low-maintenance backyard that does not require much effort.
 Otherwise, there is no specific requirement on the part of the tenant.
 However, most landlords include the clause in the lease that assigns certain yard tasks to the tenant.
 On this occasion, the tenant is liable for violating any municipal regulations regarding the yard and lawn upkeep.
 Nonetheless, you should force those responsibilities upon the tenant and can try to negotiate yard maintenance in exchange for a minor discount.

 Septic system is a vulnerable spot for many detached houses.
 Septic maintenance is crucial to keep it functioning for a long time.
 Most landlords include a separate clause regarding septic maintenance, but it is tough to enforce.
 A much better solution is an honest conversation with your tenant regarding the best maintenance practices.
 The paramount to septic well-being is treating greases, oils, and non-degradable substances as trash and not plumbing waste.
 Tank pumping, pump maintenance, and regular septic treatment are always the responsibility of the landlord.

 It is essential to write the most detailed lease agreement you can think of.
 Any uncertainties, grey areas or broad definitions can result in damage nobody going to reimburse you.
-Certain clauses may include maintenance tasks that don’t usually ascribed to tenants, but and once they put their signage, they are legally bound to play by your rules.
+Certain clauses may include maintenance tasks that don’t usually ascribe to tenants, but and once they put their signage, they are legally bound to play by your rules.
 Therefore, Encourage your tenants to study the lease carefully before signing or even read it out loud with them.
 Tenants have to understand their right and responsibilities for an extended and damage-free stay on your property.